xxmark10xx/react-router-is-coming-lab/README.md

 ## Bonuses

 - Using the `wikiSuffix` value of the data object, create a link using `https://awoiaf.westeros.org/index.php/:suffix`.
--  Style it out!
-Some basic styling has been included, but you can definitely add a bit of your own flair
+-  Style it out, have some fun and add a bit of your own flair.
 - Add the ability for users to favorite characters and houses and render these favorites alongisde the primary list

 ## Licensing